OPIXray-author/OPIXray/README.md

 - The information structure of annotation file is as follows: image name, category, top-left position of prohibited item (x1, y1), bottom-right position of prohibited item (x2, y2).

+## Install

+1. Access OPIXray dataset

+	OPIXray dataset is available only for ACADEMIC PURPOSE, if you are interested in our dataset, feel free to contact rstao@buaa.edu.cn.

 ## License